Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/deploy-and-configure-azure-monitor.md

 Azure Log Analytics allows data retention policies to be configured for up to 730 days (2 years) for the default retention policy.
 The 550 and 900 days options are incorrect.

+## 1.7 Summary

+Azure Monitor collects log data and stores it in tables.
+Administrators use Log Analytics in the Azure portal to configure their input data sources and conduct queries for their Azure Monitor logs.
+In this module you learned how to create a Log analytics workspace, how to configure access to the workspace including the details of the built-in Log Analytics RBAC roles, how to configure data retention for a Log Analytics workspace as well as how to configure Health Status Alerts for a Log Analytics Workspace.

+### Learn more
+You can learn more by reviewing the following documents:

+- Log Analytics workspace overview, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview?source=recommendations
+- Create a Log Analytics workspace, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal
+- Manage access to Log Analytics workspaces, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/manage-access?tabs=portal
+- Configure data retention and archive policies in Azure Monitor Logs, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-retention-configure?tabs=portal-3%2Cportal-1%2Cportal-2
+- Set daily cap on Log Analytics workspace, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/daily-cap
+- Monitor Log Analytics workspace health, https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-health